EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 The `<span>` element is a generic inline container.
 Similar to how a `<div>` groups block-level content, a `<span>` is used to group or apply styles to a small section of text or other inline content _without_ starting a new line.
 It is commonly used when you want to apply CSS styles or JavaScript behavior to a specific part of a sentence or a word without affecting the overall flow of the paragraph or surrounding elements.

-Here's an example demonstrating its use (inferred from the general description of inline elements):
+Here's an example demonstrating its use :

 ```
 <p>